 Inadequate dietary intake

 Iron deficiency occurs in situations of chronic blood loss.
-Common causes include heavy menstrual periods, regular blood donation, regular nosebleeds, chronic disorders that involve bleeding and certain medications, particularly aspirin as well as with stomach conditions (food sensitivity, hookworms etc.)
+Common causes include heavy menstrual periods, regular blood donation, regular nosebleeds, chronic disorders that involve bleeding and certain medications, particularly aspirin as well as with stomach conditions such as food allergies and hookworms.

 Inability to absorb iron